feitosa-daniel/cloud-cost-awareness/README.md

 The software in this repository is licensed under the [MIT License](LICENSE).

-The data compiled in this repository is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0) License.
+The data compiled in this repository is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) License.